python/devguide/developers.rst

 Permissions History
 -------------------

+- Peter Moody was given push privileges on May 20 2012 by Antoine Pitrou for authorship and maintenance of the ipaddress module (accepted in PEP 3144 by Nick Coghlan).

 - Hynek Schlawack was given push privileges on May 14 2012 by Antoine Pitrou for general contributions.